 When they’re done, escort them back to your seats.
 Put away their dirty clothes, toiletries, and other products in their carry-on luggage, and pull out their books, stuffed animal, and/or a blanket from home.

 Read their book to them, give them their stuffy, and give them any blankets or pillows to get comfy.
-When flying with kids, it’s more about maintaining the routine than being a perfect parent and as long as they have these special artifacts at hand they’re going to feel much more comfortable.
+When flying with kids, it’s more about maintaining the routine than being a perfect parent and as long as they have these special artifacts at hand they’re going to feel much more comfortable. - Use aides to block out the noise and sounds of the plane.
+Once you’re done reading to your child and they’re ready to settle down for some rest, it can be helpful to offer them some sound cancelling or stimulating alternatives to the whooooooooseeeee of the plane.

 I recommend that all parents pack an appropriately sized set of ear plugs and a sleeping mask for their children in their child’s carry-on luggage.
 This way when you’re done reading your book they can fully tune out on the activity around them.

-3. Smell Like Home: Our sense of smell has a powerful impact on how we perceive our environment.
+If your child usually sleeps with a noise machine at home, consider downloading a static noise generator app on your phone. - Smell Like Home: Our sense of smell has a powerful impact on how we perceive our environment.
 One tactic I use with my littlest one is to wash whatever stuffed animal he’s bringing on our trip the day before we leave, so it will smell like home.

 Smell has a powerful impact on our bodies ability to self-regulate comfort and familiarity, and when you’re flying with kids, bringing something that smells like home is one of my top family travel tips to create a comfortable environment for rest.